SJChang/Code-Fight/python/word_count_with_order/README.md

 # Word Count With Order

-Please count words and order by words in alphabeta, count in decending
+Please count words and order by words in alphabeta, output in decending order.

 **Input**: `["hello world"](RDD)`